Driving with Children

 3. Secure Gear – Any objects in the car can become projectiles in the event of an accident or harsh breaking.
 All object should be secure, heavy objects should be on the floor, and children should be buckled up.

 4. Use the Proper Car Seat – More often than not car seats are improperly installed.
-A local car seat technician can take a look if you are unsure.
+A local car seat technician can take a look if you are unsure if it is safe for driving with children.

 5. Don’t Text and Drive – Not only is texting and driving unsafe for everyone on the roads, it will teach your children bad habits.